 - Daylight brought into an area of magical darkness (or vice versa) is temporarily negated, so that the otherwise prevailing light conditions exist in the overlapping areas of effect.

 - While this spell is being cast, it is possible to 'hold the charge' and make a melee touch attack against a creature nearby.
 Casting Daylight and using it to attack a creature inflicts (Circle 3 damage): 1d6 points of damage per character level (max 10d6 at character level 10) of light (energy, uncommon) and inflicts Blind to all sight-based senses.
+Attacking with this spell in this way ends the spell immediately, hit or miss.
 There is no saving throw against this damage, but after being touched a creature is allowed a saving throw as above to reduce the Blind to merely Dazzled.
 This use of the spell is a spectacular effect, as the creatures eyes or other visual organs light up from the inside like lamps.